espruino/BangleApps/apps/pomoplus/README.md

 - Click the play button to start a pomodoro and get to work!
 - Click the pause button if you're interrupted with something urgent.
 - Click the cross button if you need to end your work session.
-- Click the skip button if you forgot to start the pomodori after the urgent interruption and ended up working for a long time!
+- Click the skip button if you forgot to start the pomodoro after the urgent interruption and ended up working for a long time!
 (Good on ya'!)
 - Press the (middle) hardware button to toggle visibility of widgets and software buttons.

 Configure the pomodori and break times in the settings.